shubradaspranta/Sybil-Attack-Detection/README.md

-# Sybil-Attack-Detection
-Sybil attack is a security threat where attackers can create multiple fake identities.
-To prevent this attack I am introducing you a hybrid deep learning based detection model.

 # Sybil Attack Detection using CNN + RNN

 This project presents a deep learning-based approach for detecting Sybil attacks in blockchain or distributed network environments using a hybrid model that combines Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).